haxerr9/Hax-Framework/README.md

 - **Custom Wordlist Generator**: Custom wordlist generator for password attacks.
 - **Brute Force (Instagram Only For Now)**: Perform brute force attacks.

-## Updates: V3.1 RELEASED 12/12/2024
+## Updates: V4.1 RELEASED 12/12/2024
-- **Added Custom Wordlist Generator**: Added a new feature; custom wordlist generator.
-Very user friendly and easy to use CLI.
+- **Built In Port Scanner**: Downgraded (also Upgraded) a new feature; Built in port scanner for finding open ports on the target system.
-- **Added Brute Force Feature**: Added brute force feature for Instagram only (for now).
-Now you can generate a wordlist and use it for brute force attacks.
+- **Removed Brute Force Feature**: Removed brute force feature for more development and performance updates.
+Will be added soon.

-- **New CLI Updates**: Updates CLI and added new help commands for brute force.

 ## Setup